Cinelerra for Grandma

 That is, instead of clicking on icons you are going to talk to your computer writing weird words: commands.

-To run a command, open a terminal (Applications → Accessories → Terminal), type the suggested command (copy by mouse highlighting and paste by middle mouse button clicking) and press ENTER.
+To run a command, open a terminal (from the menu Applications → Accessories → Terminal or pressing the keys ALT + CTRL + T), type the suggested command (copy by mouse highlighting and paste by clicking the middle button of your mouse) and press ENTER.

 Compilation is made in 5 steps: